 Marleen Stikker

-De Digitale Stad (The Digital City), nominated as Unesco World Heritage
+De Digitale Stad (The Digital City), nominated as Unesco World Heritage; UNESCO Memory of the World Register.

 Jaron Lanier